haasr/collaborative-blog/README.rst

 When the app fails to send an email, it saves the name of the form, the to address, the time of the failure, and the form data which can be viewed through the administrative menu > Failures > Mail Send Failures (``<site_url>/admin_pages/failures/mail_send_failures/30/``).
-This page offers visualizations of instances where form data and newsletter did not send, separately for the given number of days (default = 30: The current day and the previous n-1 days).
+This page offers visualizations of instances where form data and newsletters did not send, separately for the given number of days (default = 30: The current day and the previous n-1 days).